carpentries/instructor-training/_episodes/09-eia.md

 When you are actively providing avenues for feedback, there are two signs of trouble to watch out for: negative feedback, and a **lack of feedback**.
 If an environment does not feel inclusive, many learners will not feel comfortable reporting this; indeed, they may not recognize it themselves.
 It can be difficult to notice the people you are *not* hearing from in a room!
 When in doubt, communicate with your team and work together to identify and (gently) check in with anyone you haven't heard from.
+In addition, examine your feedback processes to be sure you are including opportunities for **anonymous feedback**.

 ### Examining your Actions